-Once we have laid this four by four grid over the whole text, which at first appeared to be an undifferentiated whole, we begin to realize that each one of the 16 aspects - that is, each chapter - also has an ordered lay-out.
-In most chapters the subject is built up according to the order of the seven synonymous terms for God: Mind, Spirit, Soul, Principle, Life, Truth, Love, as given on page 465 of 'Science and Health'.
-Therefore the moment our consciousness is moulded by the defined tones of these seven synonyms for God, we can also spiritually perceive their ordered flow through a chapter.
-For instance, when reading the chapter 'Prayer' we become aware that scientific prayer is first shown from the standpoint of Mind, then from the standpoint of Spirit, then of Soul.
-Principle, Life, Truth and Love.
+Once we have laid this 4 by 4 grid over the whole text, which at first appeared to be an undifferentiated whole, we begin to realize that each one of the 16 aspects-that is, each chapter-also has an ordered layout.
+In most chapters the subject is built up according to the order of the 7 synonymous terms for God: Mind, Spirit, Soul, Principle, Life, Truth, and Love, as given on page 465 of Science and Health.
+Therefore, the moment our consciousness is molded by the defined tones of these 7 synonyms for God, we can also spiritually perceive their ordered flow through a chapter.
+For instance, when reading the chapter "Prayer" we become aware that scientific prayer is first shown from the standpoint of Mind, then from the standpoint of Spirit, then of Soul, Principle, Life, Truth, and Love.
 Very often this structure is even more refined.
-As the seven synonyms stand for the one God, each synonym reflects all the others, which gives seven by seven, or 49, reflections of prayer.
+As the 7 synonyms stand for the one God, each synonym reflects all the others, which gives 7 by 7, or 49, reflections of prayer.
 Don't think this is complicated.
-Just as every child can easily grasp the numeration table in arithmetic, so the student of the divine system can easily grasp the "numeration-table of Christian Science" (S. & H. 326:18).
-The only condition is that he must first get a definite grasp of the seven synonyms for God.
-The lay-out of the chapters varies: It may be according to the seven or the seven by seven, or according to the four or the four by four (like the Platform), or according to the four levels of Science.
+Just as every child can easily grasp the numeration table in arithmetic, so the student of the divine system can easily grasp the "numeration-table of Christian Science" (S&H 326:18).
+The only condition is that he must first get a definite grasp of the 7 synonyms for God.
+The layout of the chapters varies: It may be according to the 7 or the 7 by 7, or according to the 4-fold operation of Science or the 4 by 4 (like the Platform), or according to the 4 levels of Science.
 The system, as in a kaleidoscope, lends itself to being structured in infinitely individualized forms.

-What is the content of the structure of the textbook?
+What is the content of the structure of the Textbook?
 As I said right at the beginning, in a short talk like this it is absolutely impossible to answer this question in any way satisfactorily.
-It is a subject of "Science vast ... the song of songs" (My 354:22).
+It is a subject of "Science vast ... the song of songs" (My.
+354:22).
 I must therefore refer to the existing expositions of this subject.
-The shortest presentation is in my book 'The Structure of the Christian Science Textbook - Our Way of Life'.
-It shows, in an overall way, how from beginning to end the subject flows in an order which is inherent in the system of Christian Science through each one of the chapters and also from chapter to chapter.
-In order to verify my findings more deeply I have given talks on the lay-out of each chapter.
+The shortest presentation is in my book The Structure of the Christian Science Textbook-Our Way of Life.
+It shows, in an overall way, how from beginning to end the subject flows in an order that is inherent in the system of Christian Science.
+This order flows through each one of the chapters and also from chapter to chapter.
+In order to verify my findings more deeply, I have given talks on the layout of each chapter.
 Beginning in 1956, these talks will have taken me up to the 12th chapter by summer 1979.
 They have been taped and already form a series of 220 cassettes which is of value only for an in-depth study.

 Why was the structure not seen before?
-Since the time of Mary Baker Eddy millions of Christian Scientists have studied the textbook earnestly and devotedly.
-In view of this the question always arises why no one else has seen this new aspect.
+Since the time of Mary Baker Eddy, millions of Christian Scientists have studied the Textbook earnestly and devotedly.
+In view of this, the question always arises: Why has no one else has seen this new aspect?
 This is a question of personal sense.
-Principle does not know people and does not work through people - rather in spite of people.
+Principle does not know people and does not work through people-rather, it works in spite of people.
 Behind such a question is really the argument: Who shall be greatest?
-Principle's interpretation shines through the mentality which is a transparency for a specific interpretation.
+Principle's interpretation shines through any mentality that is a transparency for a specific interpretation.
 Man does not think; he is being thought.
-Right from the beginning John Doorly was open and receptive to this question of the scientific nature of Christian Science and so the idea of Science used him.
+Right from the beginning, John Doorly was open and receptive to this question of the scientific nature of Christian Science, and so the idea of Science used him.